antor44/livestream_video/README.md

 **Q: How can I copy the transcribed text on macOS after xterm has been closed?**

 The xterm window is closed when the bash script stops.
 The behavior of this terminal is different in playlis4whisper due to the different handling of closed windows in macOS.
-However, you can still find text files with all the transcriptions and translations in your /tmp directory.
+However, you can still find text files with all the transcriptions and translations in your /tmp directory, you can save these files by clicking the "Save Texts" button.
 Please note that the operating system deletes the /tmp directory when the computer boots.

 **Q: How can I synchronize the video and the transcription?**